LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/02_GoMrFence/02_GoMrFence.md

 ## First impressions

-**Looking under the hood it looks like it's not wordpress, it is linking to Bootstrap CDN, need to verify that**
+Looking under the hood it looks like it's not wordpress, it's linking to Bootstrap CDN, need to verify that

 ## The Good